ISSN 1016-5169 | E-ISSN 1308-4488

 5Cardiac Electrophysiology Research Center, Rajaie Cardiovascular Institute, Tehran, Iran

-Left atrial appendage aneurysm (LAAA) is a rare and underdiagnosed cardiovascular anomaly, with fewer than 200 documented cases in the medical literature.
-It is often associated with severe complications such as arrhythmias and thromboembolic events.
-Recent investigations suggest that viral infections, particularly viral myocarditis, might be an underlying cause of LAAA.
-This association remains underexplored, but it highlights the need for careful clinical investigation when patients present with unexplained arrhythmias following viral infections.
-We report a 36-year-old woman with a history of asthma, who presented with palpitations and atrial tachyarrhythmia two months post-severe upper respiratory infection.
-Transthoracic echocardiography revealed a large aneurysmal LAA measuring 5.6 cm x 3.5 cm and a reduced left ventricular ejection fraction of 50%.
-Cardiac CT confirmed the LAAA with abnormal flow dynamics.
-The late gadolinium enhancement showed mid-subepicardial hyperenhancement in the posterolateral segments of the left ventricle wall, suggestive of a previous myocarditis The patient underwent a novel minimally invasive endoscopic thoracoscopic resection of the aneurysm, guided by transesophageal echocardiography, without the presence of thrombus.
-The surgery was performed successfully with the assistance of cardiopulmonary bypass.
-This case is a first report of potential link between viral myocarditis and LAAA, underscoring the critical role of multimodal imaging in accurate diagnosis and management.
-The success of minimally invasive surgical resection in restoring cardiac function highlights its effectiveness, offering a promising outlook for patients with LAAA.
-Clinicians should consider viral infections as potential contributors to LAAA development, advocating for early diagnosis and intervention to enhance clinical outcomes.
+Left atrial appendage aneurysm (LAAA) is a rare cardiovascular anomaly, with fewer than 200 documented cases.
+It is often associated with severe complications, such as arrhythmias and thromboembolic events.
+Recent evidence suggests that viral infections, particularly viral myocarditis, might be an underlying cause of LAAA.
+We report the case of a 36-year-old woman with a history of asthma who presented with palpitations and atrial tachyarrhythmia two months after a severe upper respiratory infection.
+Transthoracic echocardiography revealed a large aneurysmal left atrial appendage (LAA) measuring 5.6 × 3.5 cm and a reduced left ventricular ejection fraction of 50%.
+Cardiac computed tomography confirmed the LAAA and revealed abnormal flow dynamics.
+Late gadolinium enhancement showed mid-subepicardial hyperenhancement in the posterolateral segments of the left ventricular wall, consistent with a previous myocarditis.
+The patient underwent a novel, minimally invasive endoscopic thoracoscopic resection of the aneurysm, guided by transesophageal echocardiography.
+No thrombus was present.
+The procedure was successfully completed with the aid of cardiopulmonary bypass.
+This case highlights a potential association between viral myocarditis and LAAA, while also acknowledging the possibility of a congenital and incidentally discovered aneurysm.
+It underscores the critical role of multimodal imaging in accurate diagnosis and management.
+The successful minimally invasive surgical resection and subsequent restoration of cardiac function demonstrate the effectiveness of this approach, offering a promising outlook for patients with LAAA.
+Clinicians should consider viral infections as potential contributors to LAAA development and advocate for early diagnosis and intervention to improve clinical outcomes.

 Keywords: Arrhythmias, cardiac surgical procedures, left atrial appendage aneurysm, myocarditis